 Learn the necessary skills to conduct effective consultations that build consensus around agreed upon behavior goals.
 This module covers communication skills, building consensus skills and how best to work with clients to achieve the results needed by the guardian, pet and consultant.
 Understand the biology of learning and grasp a systematic approach you can integrate into your practice using skills from Positive Psychology.

-BONUS Module - The Art & Science of Teaching People - coming soon
+7. Transformational Change - The Art & Science of Teaching People